 It has been a lot tougher breaking the fast than I thought it would be.
-As it turns out, it was actually much easier to enter the fast than to get out of it.
+As it turned out, it was much easier to enter the fast than to get out of it.

 Challenge in Breaking the Fast

-What happened was that during the 21-day fast, my stomach has (a) shrunk considerably (b) become very thoroughly cleansed, which has made it sensitive to anything I introduce post-fast (c) entered into sleep mode.
-In Day 1′s post fast update, I mentioned that I ate 3 x 2 oz of watermelon.
-Well as it turned out, the watermelon remained in my stomach for the whole of Day 1 and a good chunk of Day 2.
+What happened was that during the 21-day fast, my stomach has (a) shrunk considerably; (b) become very thoroughly cleansed, which has made it sensitive to anything I introduce post-fast; and (c) entered into hibernation mode.
+In Day 1’s post fast update, I mentioned that I ate 3 x 2 oz of watermelon.
+As it turned out, the watermelon remained in my stomach for the whole of Day 1 and a good chunk of Day 2.
 I had a bad headache and strong feeling of nausea as a result.
 The worst thing was I had a 4-hour workshop on Day 2, so it aggravated the situation.

 One of my workshop participants was really sweet and bought me food during the break, but I couldn’t eat due to my situation, so I passed the food to my co-organizer instead.
 At the end of the workshop, I felt very nauseous, so I had to cancel my coaching session after.
 When I tried to take the bus home, I had to alight after a few stops because I felt like throwing up.
 After resting I took the train home instead, and slept for the rest of the day.

 So for the whole of Day 2, I decided to give my stomach a break and not eat anything.
 At about 1am on Day 3 (I had slept through half the day on Day 2 by then), I decided to try eating again — this time with 4 oz of apple.
 Like with the watermelon on Day 1, I chewed and ate very slowly.
 Everything went well, and for the next few hours I felt good and energetic.